 It’s important to note that only assets that pass through probate are considered for determining insolvency.
 Recall probate assets are those assets that pass pursuant to the terms of a decedent’s Will.
 Here, probate assets would be Ester’s West Chester Borough home and the funds held in the checking and savings accounts.
 An estate with cancellation of debt (COD) income and very few probate assets will be insolvent if all assets pass directly to beneficiaries through beneficiary designations (life insurance, IRAs, 401(k)).
 Designated beneficiaries who receive these kinds of assets are not liable for paying a decedent's debts.

-Before undertaking an estate administration without an attorney, remember the law is complex because
+Before undertaking an estate administration without an estate lawyer, remember the law is complex because

 - there are usually exception to the rules,